 You might think it’s enough to save backup copies of important files to a hard drive, but imagine if something wiped out both your computer and the hard drive at the same time!
 That could be a total disaster for a small business with no other disaster recovery plan.

 Cloud backup services such as Carbonite Safe and SpiderOak One use industry-standard encryption to protect your data.
-There’s even the option to encrypt your data again with your own private key.
-Meanwhile, RingCentral’s cloud storage provision also protects your data with automatic backups and SSL encryption.
+Meanwhile, cloud service providers like RingCentral protect your data with automatic backups and SSL encryption, among other enterprise-grade security measures.

 It can be more cost-effective to use a cloud backup service than an in-house data backup operation.
 The cloud is scalable, so even as a company’s data grows, it can still be backed up—but organizations should be wary of increased costs as data volume increases.